-With the hope of new music on the horizon, we're looking back at some of the best of the best from the band's discography.
+With new music on the horizon, we're looking back at some of the best of the best from the band's discography.
 From an anthem for the outspoken to a dreamy country love song, here are our picks for the 15 best Dixie Chicks songs.

 1. "Truth No. 2"

 Longtime fans and disciples of the great singer-songwriter Patty Griffin, the Dixie Chicks, offered a rousing version of Griffin's "Truth No.2" on their 2003 album Home.
 As seen in the above video filmed during the group's 2016 world tour, the song became an anthem for the fiercely outspoken trio and their fans.

 From their 2006 album Taking the Long Way, the gorgeous and soothing "Easy Silence" indicated that the trio was as at home in the adult contemporary realm as they were in the world of country music.